I’m an art director and senior graphic designer who loves to create impact and clear communication of core values for people and brands.

 It was there that I discovered my love of paper, letterpress, and the personal relationships that come with being a part of a small business.
 I discovered a world I hadn’t considered before and I was passionate about my work.
 I freelanced in stationery and personal design for four years before starting my own design studio, revelry + heart.

-I’ve taken my skillset into higher education where I’ve worked on marketing teams for Faculty Student Association at Stony Brook University and currently, the Department of Student Affairs at NC State University.
+I’ve taken my skillset into higher education where I’ve worked on marketing teams for Faculty Student Association at Stony Brook University and currently, the Division of Academic and Student Affairs at NC State University.
 I love the dynamic nature of working in higher education and being a part of students’ experience.
 I guess you could say I love helping people reach their goals.
 Still, it’s toe to toe with as much as I love corgis. 🙂

 what I love about marketing design